zhouhao/hexo-Web-Source/source/_posts/Tomcat7-Change-port-to-80.md

   - Ubuntu
 ---
 I have many servers, which run Java Web applications.
 For development, I like Jetty, but for production, I prefer Tomcat7 now.
-###In ubuntu, you need root permission to use ports under 1024.
+### In ubuntu, you need root permission to use ports under `1024`.
 <!-- more -->

-When you Google this topic, you will find alot of solutions around the Internet, but many of them are not so useful, even some try to trap you.
+When you Google this topic, you will find a lot of solutions around the Internet, but many of them are not so useful, even some try to trap you.

 So I just record what I do for this issue in **Ubuntu**:

 1. Open `/var/lib/tomcat7/conf/server.xml` or `/etc/tomcat7/server.xml`(they are the same), modify code as below
 ```xml